kubeshop/tracetest-cloud-charts/docs/install-production-cluster.md

 ## DNS

 Tracetest needs to be accessible from a DNS route.
 We recommend you to use an exposed [Traefik's](#Traefik) IngressRoute.
-For this, it requires a DNS-resolvable name.
-You can use a public DNS, an intranet DNS, or even hostfile based, as long as clients can resolve the hostnames to the correct IPs.
+This requires a DNS-resolvable name.
+You can use a public DNS, an intranet DNS, or even host file based, as long as clients can resolve the host names to the correct IPs.

 You can choose any hostname you want.
-This helm repo imposes no limitation on this.
+This Helm repo imposes no limitation on this.

 If you choose to use a DNS resolving mechanism that is not available within the Kubernetes cluster where Tracetest runs, you can configure the cluster's CoreDNS to point the selected hostname to the Traefik Service.
 We provide a [script for this](./scripts/coredns_config.sh)